-Is there a way to verify your work experience before you take the CFA exam?
+So, is there a way to verify your work experience before you take the CFA exam?
 Yes, having your work experience verified beforehand is possible.
-This process varies depending on your years of experience.
+Consequently, this process varies depending on the number of years of experience that you have.

-The CFAI can validate your experience prior to your passing the exam as long as you are a member.
-To become a member, you can either pass Level 1 or pass the Standards of Practice Exam.
+In this case, the CFAI can validate your experience prior to your passing the exam as long as you are a member.
+Therefore, in order to become a CFA member, you can either pass Level 1 or pass the Standards of Practice Exam.
 You can take this exam online and receive your results immediately.

 For candidates in this position, the CFAI provides an online self-assessment tool that helps evaluate the relevancy of your work experience.
-It doesn’t spit out a definite yes or no answer, but it gives you a good indication of your status and reveals how you can work towards fulfilling the requirements.
+It doesn’t spit out a definite yes or no answer, but it does give you a good indication of your status and reveals how you can work towards fulfilling the requirements.

 In some cases, a job title says a great deal about the nature of your role.
 But in others, it doesn’t explain your duties and obligations nearly enough.
-If your job title is vague, it could betray the relevancy of your work, so shift your attention toward the activities associated with your position instead.
+Therefore, if your job title is vague, it could betray the relevancy of your work.
+So, you must shift your attention toward the activities associated with your position instead.

 The job description section is very important to the CFA Institute.
-It should be equally important to you because it affords the opportunity to illustrate that function of your job is perfectly relevant even if the nature of your job isn’t.
+For this reason, you should find it equally important because it affords the opportunity to illustrate that the function of your job is perfectly relevant even if the nature of your job isn’t.

-As you’re crafting your job description, focus first on the work that fits the CFA criteria: that is, anything directly related to investment decision-making.
-Specifically, highlight the duties that closely relate to the Learning Outcome Statements (LOSs) of the CFA exam.
+So, as you’re crafting your job description, focus first on the work that fits the CFA criteria: that is, anything directly related to investment decision-making.
+Also, you should specifically highlight the duties that closely relate to the Learning Outcome Statements (LOSs) of the CFA exam.
 We suggest referring to the Level 3 exam LOSs in particular.

 Then, write about the indirectly related responsibilities, such as how the work supports and adds value to investment decisions.
-For example, you should mention the research and analysis you did for clients or your team is a good example.
-Think creatively about how you’ve been helping your colleagues in their work.
+For example, you should mention the research and analysis you did for clients or your team.
+So, think creatively about how you’ve been helping your colleagues in their work.

 Because your goal is relevancy, you should leave out other non-related tasks.
-You want to minimize the noise and distractions that irrelevant work may create.
-There is no need to list everything you do.
+By doing so, you can minimize the noise and distractions that irrelevant work may create.
+So, for this reason, you don’t need to list everything you do.
 The CFAI focuses only on your relevant work experience.

 Just to be clear, managing your own investment portfolio is not permissible as CFA-approved work experience.

 Approved work has to be full-time.
-Part-time jobs and internships don’t qualify regardless how glamorous or pertinent the work was.
+Consequently, part-time jobs and internships don’t qualify regardless of how glamorous or pertinent the work was.

-The CFAI also asks you to submit 3 professional references, or just 2 if one of them is a CFA society member.
-Getting a society member to write the reference helps your case considerably.
+Additionally, the CFAI also asks you to submit 3 professional references.
+Or, you can submit just 2 if one of them is a CFA society member.
+For this reason, getting a society member to write the reference helps your case considerably.
 Ideally, this person is your supervisor or, at the very least, someone with whom you work professionally.

-Working in operations or the middle/back office of a financial institution is an example of a borderline case.
+Therefore, working in operations or the middle/back office of a financial institution is an example of a borderline case.
 In these scenarios, spinning the job description the right way is even more critical.
-We do have readers who earned the CFA charter with a back-office role, so it is possible.
+However, we do have readers who earned the CFA charter with a back-office role, so it is possible.

 You will be classified as an affiliate member with a “charter pending” status.
-From this position, you can enjoy all the benefits of CFAI membership except the right to vote.
+Then, from this position, you can enjoy all the benefits of CFAI membership except the right to vote.

 From there, you can work towards getting into a role where your duties directly affect the decision-making process.
 Then, reapply after reaching the 48-month requirement.
 Good luck!

 We hope this analysis gives you a better idea of how you can fulfill the CFA work experience requirements.
-Please let us know if you have any questions, or continue to learn more about the exam by discovering what the Level 1 exam covers, getting answers to CFA exam FAQs, or reading our recommendations for the best CFA study materials.
+So, please let us know if you have any questions.
+Or, continue to learn more about the exam by discovering what the Level 1 exam covers, getting answers to CFA exam FAQs, or reading our recommendations for the best CFA study materials.